sendbird/delight-ai-agent/js/react/TEMPLATE-LAYOUT-CUSTOMIZATION-GUIDE.md

 ---

-## Component Hierarchy and Customization
+## Component hierarchy and customization

 ### IncomingMessageLayout